mkaag/docker-percona_galera/README.md

 If you want to stick to a two node cluster you can start garbd to act as the arbiter.

     $ eval `cat /etc/environment`
-    $ /usr/bin/docker run --name database-garbd --rm -p 3306:3306 -p 4444:4444 -p 4567:4567 -p 4568:4568 -e PUBLISH=4567 -e HOST=$COREOS_PRIVATE_IPV4 -e CLUSTER=openstack paulczar/percona-galera:latest /app/bin/garbd
+    $ /usr/bin/docker run --name database-garbd --rm \
+        -p 3306:3306 -p 4444:4444 -p 4567:4567 -p 4568:4568 \
+        -e PUBLISH=4567 -e HOST=$COREOS_PRIVATE_IPV4 \
+        -e CLUSTER=openstack \
+        mkaag/percona:latest /app/bin/garbd

 Load Balancer
 -------------

 You can use an external load balancer if you have one DB per host.
-If you're getting fancy you can also run a local haproxy load balancer ( or multiples ) which will load balance ( round robin, nothing fancy ) database connections between your nodes
+If you're getting fancy you can also run a local haproxy load balancer (or multiples) which will load balance ( round robin, nothing fancy ) database connections between your nodes

     $ eval `cat /etc/environment`
-    $ /usr/bin/docker run --name database-loadbalancer --rm -p 3307:3307 -p 8888:8080 -e PUBLISH=3307 -e HOST=$COREOS_PRIVATE_IPV4 paulczar/percona-galera:latest /app/bin/loadbalancer
+    $ /usr/bin/docker run --name database-loadbalancer \
+        --rm -p 3307:3307 -p 1936:1936 -e PUBLISH=3307 \
+        -e HOST=$COREOS_PRIVATE_IPV4 \
+        mkaag/percona:latest /app/bin/loadbalancer

 Development
 -----------

-You can use vagrant in developer mode which will install the service but not run it.  it will also enable debug mode on the start script, share the local path into `/home/coreos/share` via `nfs` and build the image locally.
+You can use vagrant in developer mode which will install the service but not run it.
+It will also enable debug mode on the start script, share the local path into `/home/coreos/share` via `nfs` and build the image locally.
 This takes quite a while as it builds the image on each VM, but once its up further rebuilds should be quick thanks to the caches.

     $ dev=1 vagrant up
     $ vagrant ssh core-01